 Unfortunately, this place is unknown to many first time travellers to Australia, who prefer other destinations for their first trip.

 1. See the Bungle Bungle Ranges on a scenic flight

 The Bungle Bungles are located in the Purnululu National Park, which 4WD can only access.
 A scenic flight is an excellent alternative to four-wheel-driving and the best way to see the hidden gorges and the rocky outcrops from the air.

 2. Enjoy a walk to Cathedral Gorge

 Walking trails take you to Cathedral Gorge and along the Piccaninny Creek’s bed.
 If you have little time, the best way is to take a scenic flight from Kununurra and do this short walk.
-But if you have more time, plan in to stay overnight at the Kurrajong Camp, this is one of the best sustainable campsites you can find in Australia.
+But if you have more time, plan to stay overnight at the Kurrajong Camp.
+This is one of the best sustainable campsites you can find in Australia.
 If you can, you get to go on a 4WD Tour as this is the best option to explore more of this unique region.

 3. Take a lake Argyle Cruise

 The area with Kununurra, Ord River and Lake Argyle encompasses the largest and spectacular human-made irrigation system of Australia.
 Only one hour drive, Lake Argyle is surrounded by ranges and wetlands with abundant birdlife and wildlife.
 The best way to visit Lake Argyle is from the air on a scenic flight to the Bungle Bungles and a sunset cruise.

 4. Explore the lost city of Mirima National Park